the-real-i9/i9lyfe-server/_README.md

 ## Features

+### Content Creation & Sharing

-- Create post: Post types include *Photo*, *Video*, *Story*, and *Reel*; all accompanied by an optional description.
-Post may include @mentions and #hashtags.
+- **Create post:** Post types include *Photo*, *Video*, *Story*, and *Reel*; all may include a description, which may include @mentions and #hashtags.

+### Interactivity

-- Comment on Post/Comment: Comments may contain text, media, or both.
+- **Comment on Post/Comment:** Comments may contain text, media, or both.
 Its text content may include @mentions and #hashtags.
   > In this API, I've represented the notion of a *reply* as a *comment-on-comment*, as the former — in my experience — complicates API and database design.
-- React to Post/Comment: Reactions are basically, non-surrogate pair, emojis.
+- **React to Post/Comment:** Reactions are basically, non-surrogate pair, emojis.
 - Repost posts.
-Save posts
-- See comments on posts and comments on comments.
-See users who reacted to posts.
+- View comments on posts and comments on comments.
+View users who reacted to posts.

-- See your posts.
-Delete your posts or comments
-- See posts and comments you reacted to.
-See posts you saved
-- Follow users.
-View user profiles
+### User profile

 - Edit your profile

----
+- Delete your contents
+- View contents you saved
+- View contents you reacted to or commented on

+### Networking

+- Follow/Unfollow users
+- Content Suggestions/Recommendations
+- View user profiles and their contents

-- Home feed
+### Home feed & Explore section

-  - Contents may be fetched in chunks, with the limit and offset request query parameters, to allow UI pagination/infinite-scrolling
+- Pagination (Infinite-scrolling)
-  - New posts, relevant to a specific user, are delivered in realtime
+- New posts, relevant to the user, are delivered in real-time.
-  - Post metrics including reactions count, comments count, reposts count, and saves count, are updated in realtime
+- Post interactions including reactions count, comments count, reposts count, and saves count, are updated in realtime

----

-- Chat and Messaging
+### Messaging

 - Initiate DM chat with user
 - Messages may come in various types including text, voice note, image, video, audio, and file attatchment. image, video, and audio may optionally include a description
 - React to messages and view reactions
 - Realtime chat experience

----
----
+### Discovery and Search

+- **Search Bar:** Helps users find accounts, hashtags, content, or topics of interest.
+- **Hashtags:** Organizes posts under common themes for easy discovery.

+### Content Curation

+- Save specific posts
+- Retrieve saved posts

+### Notifications

+- **Activity Updates:** Alerts about likes, comments, shares, or mentions.

+## Doings

 The following sections comprise of notable processes and activities in the API and its development.
 Each process discusses important aspects of the process, some of which are: *Approach*, *Concepts* applied, *Technologies* used, File *Attachments*, and *Tools* used.